IgaoGuru/csgo-data/README.md

 You can download the already compiled dll, and inject it into the game either with [Extreme injector](https://github.com/master131/ExtremeInjector/releases/tag/v3.7.3) (recommended), or [Xenos Injector](https://github.com/DarthTon/Xenos/releases/tag/2.3.2).

-Inside Extreme Injector's configuration menu, change the Injection Method from "Standard Injection" to "Manual Map".
+### Setting up the game

-Remember to configurate steam to start CS:GO in [insecure mode](https://csgg.in/csgo-guide-to-launch-options/) (with the "-untrusted") flag), and run the game;
+Remember to configurate steam to start CS:GO in [insecure mode](https://csgg.in/csgo-guide-to-launch-options/) (with the "-untrusted") flag), and run the game.
+This flag will ensure that Valve's anticheat isn't activated when you inject the dll (eliminating the risk of banning you steam account from cs:go's servers).

-Select the game's instance in the injector, and inject the dll.

-After starting a private match with bots, open the menu with <kbd>INSERT</kbd>, and click on the `ESP` option.
+In csgo's video setting, remember to change the in-game resolution to your current [img_rez]() (default=`[1280x720]`).
+**place the csgo window on the top-left corner of you primary monitor**

+For data-collection results, it's best to run "deathmatch" private matches, that is because there are no interruptions (like round intervals or timeouts) during the game, and you can switch freely between teams.

 <details>
-<summary> Recommended CS:GO match settings:</summary>
+<summary> Recommended CS:GO deathmatch settings:</summary>
 <br>

-For data-collection results, it's best to run **deathmatch** private matches, that is because there are no interruptions during the game, and you can switch freely between teams.

 After starting the private match, make sure your [Developer Console](https://gamepros.gg/csgo/articles/how-to-open-the-console-csgo-enable-and-use-developer-console) is activated in CS:GO's settings.
 After that, I recommend setting the following commands:
 ```